 Under the current law, anyone who carries a concealed weapon must obtain a permit and receive training.
 Additionally, there are other restrictions, such as the person cannot be a felon or otherwise prohibited from possessing a firearm.

-It is important to note that even if you have a concealed carry permit, under current law you are prohibited from carrying your weapon in certain locations, such as a police station, courthouse, or beyond a security checkpoint in an airport.
+Importantly, even with a CCW permit, possession of your firearm is illegal in certain locations.
+You cannot possess a firearm in a police station, courthouse, or beyond security at the airport.
 Further, no one may have a firearm or other dangerous weapon on a school premises unless a statutory exception applies.

-It is also illegal for anyone to be armed with a firearm, loaded or unloaded, with or without a CCW permit, if that person is under the influence of an intoxicant or other restricted controlled substance.
-If you or a friend have been charged under the current law, one of our criminal defense lawyers can be contacted at (414) 270-0202.
+Finally, it is illegal for anyone to be armed with a firearm, loaded or unloaded, with or without a CCW permit, if that person is under the influence of an intoxicant or other restricted controlled substance.

 The New Right to Carry Law

-A final note on open carry: Under current law, a person not otherwise prohibited from possessing a firearm may openly carry that firearm.
-This new law proposal will do nothing to modify a person’s right to openly carry a firearm subject to the restrictions imposed by certain locations.
+A final note on open carry: under current law, a person not otherwise prohibited from possessing a firearm may openly carry that firearm.
+This new law proposal will do nothing to modify a person’s right to openly carry a firearm.
+Of course, this is subject to the restrictions imposed by certain locations.

 Reaction to the New Proposal

-The current law was instituted in 2011, making Wisconsin one of the last states to regulate the concealed carry of weapons.
+Wisconsin is one of the last states to regulate the concealed carry of weapons.
 Currently, there are twelve states that allow concealed carry without permits.

 Reaction to this proposal has been generally negative, especially in the City of Milwaukee.
 Milwaukee Mayor Tom Barrett stated “I strongly disagree that Wisconsin needs to completely walk away from the 2011 concealed carry law that required individuals to get a permit before being allowed to carry a concealed weapon… Easy access to deadly firearms and the crimes committed with those weapons is a major public safety concern for citizens and police officers and a strain on City resources.
 I respectfully ask the full State Senate, the Assembly and the Governor to say “no” to Senate Bill 169.”